Potassium

 Potassium is chemically very similar to sodium, the previous element in group 1 of the periodic table.
 They have a similar first ionization energy, which allows for each atom to give up its sole outer electron.
-It was suspected in 1702 that they were distinct elements that combine with the same anions to make similar salts, and this was proven in 1807 through using electrolysis.
+It was first suggested in 1702 that they were distinct elements that combine with the same anions to make similar salts, which was demonstrated in 1807 when elemental potassium was first isolated via electrolysis.
 Naturally occurring potassium is composed of three isotopes, of which ^{40}K is radioactive.
 Traces of ^{40}K are found in all potassium, and it is the most common radioisotope in the human body.

 Potassium ions are vital for the functioning of all living cells.
 The transfer of potassium ions across nerve cell membranes is necessary for normal nerve transmission; potassium deficiency and excess can each result in numerous signs and symptoms, including an abnormal heart rhythm and various electrocardiographic abnormalities.
 Fresh fruits and vegetables are good dietary sources of potassium.
 The body responds to the influx of dietary potassium, which raises serum potassium levels, by shifting potassium from outside to inside cells and increasing potassium excretion by the kidneys.

 Most industrial applications of potassium exploit the high solubility of its compounds in water, such as saltwater soap.
 Heavy crop production rapidly depletes the soil of potassium, and this can be remedied with agricultural fertilizers containing potassium, accounting for 95% of global potassium chemical production.

 Etymology

 The English name for the element potassium comes from the word potash, which refers to an early method of extracting various potassium salts: placing in a pot the ash of burnt wood or tree leaves, adding water, heating, and evaporating the solution.
 When Humphry Davy first isolated the pure element using electrolysis in 1807, he named it potassium, which he derived from the word potash.

 The symbol K stems from kali, itself from the root word alkali, which in turn comes from القَلْيَه al-qalyah 'plant ashes'.
 In 1797, the German chemist Martin Klaproth discovered "potash" in the minerals leucite and lepidolite, and realized that "potash" was not a product of plant growth but actually contained a new element, which he proposed calling kali.
 In 1807, Humphry Davy produced the element via electrolysis: in 1809, Ludwig Wilhelm Gilbert proposed the name Kalium for Davy's "potassium".
 In 1814, the Swedish chemist Berzelius advocated the name kalium for potassium, with the chemical symbol K.

-The English and French-speaking countries adopted Davy and Gay-Lussac/Thénard's name Potassium, whereas the Germanic countries adopted Gilbert/Klaproth's name Kalium.
+The English and French-speaking countries adopted the name Potassium, which was favored by Davy and French chemists Joseph Louis Gay-Lussac and Louis Jacques Thénard, whereas the other Germanic countries adopted Gilbert and Klaproth's name Kalium.
 The "Gold Book" of the International Union of Pure and Applied Chemistry has designated the official chemical symbol as K.